 Make sure to avoid exposing it to high sunlight, and use it before the tenth day to avoid decaying your veggie.

-How To Tell If Red Onion Is Bad?
+How To Tell If Red Onions Are Bad?

-Red onion goes bad especially when it is aging and is having improper storage problems
+Red onion goes bad especially when it is aging and having improper storage problems

 Also, when you leave this veggie recklessly in the fridge, freezer, and on the counter.